bilken/vhs/readme.txt

 At first, I was using vlc for encoding, but I switched to ffmpeg.

 Video just worked.
-Well, it presents as 25 fps and 720x576 when I think it's really 30 fps (or maybe 29.97):
+Well, it presents as 25 fps and 720x576.
+But ffmpeg seems to not run right on it's own there.
+I have to manually override the input and output frame rate at 25.
+Took me a while to figure that out.
+Even then it wants to use "variable frame rate".
+Not sure why this is complicated.
 * Video Input: f4l2, /dev/video0

 Audio on Linux is such a pain.
 I had to modify my /etc/pulse/default.pa